The Oppenheims’ colleagues are back in business, in life and in love…

 This season has Mary, one of these clique leaders organising their wedding and Christine her engagement party.
 These opportunities for this gaggle of harpies are the perfect time and place to either confront your colleague while she celebrates her big day, or fall out with a colleague

 and have a meaningful talk on the state of pre-pandemic Californian real estate.
-So it’s a (unsaid) battle of the babes.
+So it’s an (unsaid) battle of the babes.

-These each have much watch criteria Mary’s wedding is to her French toyboy and Christine’s engagement party to her loaded with a capital L fiance.
+These each have many must watch criteria, Mary’s upcoming wedding to her French toyboy and Christine’s engagement party to her loaded with a capital L fiance.
 It seems compulsory (and is probably written in their Netflix contracts) that all the girls in the Oppenheim office must attend these out of office gatherings.
 They even have to sit and eat together in a group, and they do.
-Their appearance as one, and like vultures on a dead, decomposing corpse (well that went dark).
+Their appearance like vultures on a dead, decomposing corpse (well that went dark).

 Season 2, however, has impending dramatic confrontations circling around the wedding of the year (sorry Christine) between Mary and Romain.
 At the beginning of season 2, Mary still hasn’t booked a venue, sorted out a wedding frock or told her colleague, Davina, she can’t come.
-But she has had time to tell everyone else.
+But she has had time to tell everyone else that Davina isn’t getting that invite.

 Romain – for added drama – has told her and everyone else – that he doesn’t want Mary’s colleague Davina at their wedding (after hearing her comments around him in the last season).
 Christine – because for her it’s all about the drama – makes no secret of it telling Davina this news before Mary can.
 This ongoing feud even takes centre stage at Christine’s engagement party.
 Surprisingly, for Christine, she still takes centre stage, despite this ongoing animosity.